Vishv05/Cognifyz-Data-Analysis-Internship/README.md

 # 📊 Cognifyz Technologies – Data Analysis Internship Project

+👨‍💻 **Author:** Vishv Bhavsar

+---

 ## 📌 Project Overview

 This project was completed as part of the **Data Analysis Internship at Cognifyz Technologies**.
-The primary objective was to analyze a real-world restaurant dataset and extract meaningful business insights using data analysis techniques.
+The objective of this project is to perform in-depth analysis on a real-world restaurant dataset and derive meaningful business insights using data-driven techniques.

-The project demonstrates skills in **data cleaning, exploratory data analysis (EDA), visualization, and insight generation** using Python.
+The project demonstrates practical implementation of **data preprocessing, exploratory data analysis (EDA), statistical reasoning, and visualization** using Python.

 ---

+## 🎯 Problem Statement

+In the modern food industry, understanding customer preferences, pricing strategies, and service availability is crucial for business success.
+This project aims to analyze restaurant data to identify patterns, trends, and actionable insights that can help stakeholders make informed decisions.

+---

 ## 🎯 Business Objectives

-- Identify top-performing cuisines
+- Identify the most popular and high-performing cuisines
-- Analyze city-wise restaurant distribution
+- Analyze city-wise distribution of restaurants
-- Study price range patterns
+- Study pricing patterns and affordability trends
-- Examine the impact of online delivery on ratings
+- Evaluate the impact of online delivery services
-- Explore correlation between votes and ratings
+- Analyze the relationship between customer votes and ratings
-- Identify popular restaurant chains
+- Identify popular restaurant chains and their performance

 ---

 ## 📂 Dataset Description

-The dataset contains information about restaurants including:
+The dataset contains structured information about various restaurants, including:

-- Restaurant Name
+- Restaurant Name and ID
-- City & Location
+- City and Location details
-- Cuisines Offered
+- Cuisines offered
-- Price Range
+- Price range classification
-- Ratings & Votes
+- Customer ratings and votes
-- Online Delivery Availability
+- Online delivery availability

-This dataset is used to uncover patterns and trends in the food and restaurant industry.
+- Table booking options

+This dataset represents real-world business data useful for market and customer behavior analysis.

 ---

-## 🛠️ Technologies Used
+## 🛠️ Technologies and Tools Used

-- Python
+- **Programming Language:** Python
-- Pandas
-- NumPy
+- **Libraries:** Pandas, NumPy
-- Matplotlib
-- Seaborn
+- **Visualization Tools:** Matplotlib, Seaborn
-- Google Colab
+- **Development Environment:** Google Colab / Jupyter Notebook

 ---

-## 🔧 Data Cleaning & Preprocessing
+## 🔧 Data Preprocessing

+The dataset was cleaned and prepared for analysis using the following steps:

-- Removed duplicate records
+- Removal of duplicate records
-- Handled missing values
+- Handling of missing and null values
-- Filtered invalid ratings (rating = 0)
+- Filtering out invalid or zero ratings
+- Data type corrections and formatting
-- Standardized dataset for analysis
+- Standardization for consistency in analysis

 ---

 ## 📊 Exploratory Data Analysis (EDA)

-The following analyses were performed:
+A structured approach was followed to explore and analyze the dataset:

-### 1️⃣ Top Cuisines Analysis
+### 🔹 Cuisine Analysis
-Identified the most popular cuisines based on frequency.
+- Identified the most frequently occurring cuisines
+- Highlighted customer preferences and demand trends

-### 2️⃣ City-wise Restaurant Distribution
+### 🔹 City-wise Analysis
-Analyzed which cities have the highest number of restaurants.
+- Determined cities with the highest restaurant density
+- Analyzed geographic concentration of food businesses

-### 3️⃣ Price Range Analysis
+### 🔹 Price Range Analysis
-Studied how restaurants are distributed across different price categories.
+- Evaluated distribution of restaurants across different price categories
+- Studied affordability patterns

-### 4️⃣ Rating Distribution
+### 🔹 Rating Analysis
-Visualized how ratings are spread across the dataset.
+- Analyzed distribution of ratings across restaurants
+- Identified high-performing and low-performing segments

-### 5️⃣ Online Delivery Analysis
+### 🔹 Online Delivery Analysis
-Compared restaurants with and without online delivery options.
+- Compared restaurants offering online delivery vs those that do not
+- Assessed its impact on customer ratings

-### 6️⃣ Votes vs Rating Correlation
+### 🔹 Correlation Analysis
-Analyzed relationship between customer engagement (votes) and ratings.
+- Examined relationship between number of votes and ratings
+- Identified patterns in customer engagement

 ---

-## 📈 Key Insights
+## 📈 Key Findings and Insights

-- Most restaurants fall within the **mid price range**
+- A majority of restaurants fall within the **mid-range pricing category**, indicating balanced affordability
-- A few cuisines dominate the dataset, showing strong customer preference
+- Certain cuisines dominate the dataset, reflecting strong customer demand
-- Cities like **Makati City and Mandaluyong City** have high restaurant density
+- High restaurant density is observed in specific urban areas, suggesting competitive markets
-- Restaurants with higher votes generally tend to have better ratings
+- Restaurants with higher votes tend to have better ratings, indicating reliability of customer feedback
-- Online delivery is not widely available across all restaurants
+- Online delivery services are not uniformly available, but can influence customer satisfaction

 ---

 ## 📁 Project Structure

+Cognifyz-Data-Analysis-Internship
+│
+├── data/
+│   └── Dataset.csv
+│
+├── notebooks/
+│   └── EDA_Cognifyz_Data_Analysis.ipynb
+│
+├── images/
+│   └── Visualizations (PNG files)
+│
+├── report/
+│   └── Data_Analysis_Report.pdf
+│
+└── README.md